NSS-Data-Instructional-Stuff/data-analytics/python_for_analytics/projects/WeGo_DDA13/Data_Dictionary.md

 PREV_SCHED_STOP_CANCELLED: flags whether the previous timepoint crossing was cancelled or waived.
 Useful for excluding records where the headway values are extremely high because the bus is just coming off a detour
 IS_RELIEF: flags whether a particular crossing is a relief - i.e. the first timepoint crossing of a new driver on the bus/block
 BLOCK_STOP_ORDER:
 DWELL_IN_MINS: Actual Departure Time - Actual Arrival Time (in minutes)
+SCHEDULED_LAYOVER_MINUTES: Applies only for TRIP_EDGE 1 (the beginning of a trip).
+Tells how much time between the scheduled time at the end of the previous trip and the current trip.